Visiting Assistant Professor in Psychology

 Fen Duarte is a Psychology major in the class of 2023, interested in statistical learning and language acquisition.
 Fen is a foilist on the Swarthmore Club Fencing Team, an active member of Swarthmore's Psi Phi (Not a Frat) club, and enjoyer of LARP.
 Fen enjoys board games, hiking, musical theater, and creative writing.

-Dorian (he/they) is a prospective psychology and Russian major in the class of 2026.
+Adrian (he/they) is a prospective psychology and Russian major in the class of 2026.
 They are interested in the potential overlaps between the two subjects, as well as clinical psychology.
-In his free time, Dorian loves to read, spend time with friends, and learning French.
+In his free time, Adrian loves to read, spend time with friends, and learning French.

 Rebecca Flack is a Chinese Major, Global Studies Minor, and pre-med student in the class of 2023.
 After graduating she hopes to pursue a career in global medicine.
 In addition, Rebecca enjoys taking dance classes, giving campus tours to prospective students, running with her dogs, reading fantasy novels, and listening to podcasts.